BEHIND THE SCENES

 And then, another man across the room took out his harmonica, and also started playing.

 I knew about this man that he was an excellent musician (though I hadn’t known he played the harmonica).
 And what he did, when he lifted the slim instrument to his mouth, told me what an excellent and professional player he was.
 He listened to the first player, wailing into the room on his instrument; and he added just those touches that would augment what the first player was doing.
 A little back-up here, a riff there, all perfectly inserted and tuned, the notes (although his playing seemed quite spontaneous) chosen to support those of the main player.
 I could see the harmonist listening, the attentiveness in his eyes, as he played a few notes here and there.
 Had the first player suddenly stopped and the second player continued, he would have been playing not much worth listening to on its own — no melodic lines, no through-lines, just a bit of notes here and then there.
-This told me that his entire intent was to support the main player; to provide a harmony that would showcase the work of the main player.
+This told me that his entire intent was to provide a harmony that would showcase the work of the main player.
 The lack of ego in this was striking, and touching.
 He had chosen his priorities well.
 He was harmonizing with the person as well as his music.

 The joyful state in which I wrote this was in some way its own reward, but it also meant something to me that I was connected with what was coming forth from me.
 And towards the end of this piece, when I got to write about the two men playing harmonicas, it was so satisfying to be able to put into words what I had silently observed when it actually happened.
 I had been so very alert and present to the skill and intention of the second man’s harmonizing, as I heard it — it was if, afterwards, I was bursting to share this subtle yet potent realization with others.
 But it wasn’t the kind of thing that could just be dropped on someone’s doorstep.
 It would need inner spaciousness, patience to communicate why this was so special and meaningful, and how the musical harmony was intertwined with the human-relational harmony.